Have questions about what we do and how to be involved? Here’s all you need to know:

 • We welcome and encourage public comment and questions at appropriate points in the meeting.
 Normally, we will ask for public comment on issues on the Commission’s agenda before a motion to take official action is voted on.

-What about making a presentation on an event, community service or project, or issue?
+What about making a presentation on an event, community service project, or issue?

 • Community organizations and government agencies sometimes make presentations to the Commission.
 Presentations are limited to five minutes in length.
-They should be on a topic of direct impact, concern or interest to the residents of ANC 1A.
+They should be on a topic of direct impact, concern, or interest to the residents of ANC 1A.
 They must be scheduled through the Chairperson of the Commission.
-Go to the Commissioner contact page for contact information on the current Chairperson of the Commission.

 I hear ANC 1A makes grants to community organizations.
 How do I apply?